rishadluthra/docugen/README.md

 # Document Generation API

 A generic Node.js + Express API for generating `.docx` files from Docxtemplater templates.
 The API is template-agnostic: clients send a template name plus a `data` object, and the service renders whatever placeholders and loops the template defines.
-Built on the standard Docxtemplater Node flow of loading a `.docx`, rendering tags from a data object, and exporting a buffer.[1][2]
+Built on the standard Docxtemplater Node flow of loading a `.docx`, rendering tags from a data object, and exporting a buffer.

 ## Features

-- Generic `POST /generate-document` endpoint that accepts `{ template, data }` and passes `data` directly to Docxtemplater for rendering.[2]
+- Generic `POST /generate-document` endpoint that accepts `{ template, data }` and passes `data` directly to Docxtemplater for rendering.
 - `GET /templates` endpoint to list available `.docx` templates from the templates directory.
-- `GET /templates/:template/tags` endpoint to inspect a template and return a human-readable summary of scalar fields and loop fields using Docxtemplater's inspect capabilities.[3][4]
+- `GET /templates/:template/tags` endpoint to inspect a template and return a human-readable summary of scalar fields and loop fields using Docxtemplater's inspect capabilities.
-- Docker support with `Dockerfile`, `.dockerignore`, and `compose.yaml`, following common Docker practices like excluding unnecessary files from the build context and using Compose for environment variables and local bind mounts.[5][6][7]
+- Docker support with `Dockerfile`, `.dockerignore`, and `compose.yaml`, following common Docker practices like excluding unnecessary files from the build context and using Compose for environment variables and local bind mounts.

 ## Project Structure